eluv-io/hackathon/README.md

 Join us onsite CalHacks or on our slack channel for live discussions and tutorials.
 Good luck and hope to "meet" you soon!

+## For Mac OS Users - Download the Eluvio Continuum Reference Application to get a "Taste" of the Content Fabric

+This is a simple but fun reference application that will allow you to browse libraries as "channels", stream video published into the fabric, and exercise the blockchain smart contract capability built in.
+Download the Continuum app .zip, unzip it and run /Continuum.app/Contents/MacOS/Continuum  In the introductory window enter an account name of your choice and a password and you will be automatically connected to the test fabric platform.

 ### Slides from the Pre-Hackathon Meeting

 See: https://github.com/eluv-io/calhacks/blob/master/ELUVIO%20%40%20CALHACKS%202018.pdf